pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 - Projection -- aggregate pixel data onto an M-dimensional surface (M &le; N).
 This should support projections onto planes and spherical shells (TBI) and spiral slices (TBI) as well as reorientations.
 - Symmetrization -- enhance signal-to-noise utilizing symmetries within the data

 The operations are performed on the pixel data and the image recalculated from that.
-If the pixel-data is not available (a DND object) the operations are performed directly on the image with reduced functionality but higher speed.
+If the pixel-data is not available (a `dnd` object) the operations are performed directly on the image with reduced functionality but higher speed.

 The data manipulations are implemented through the `ProjectionManager` class and instances of `IProjection`.

 Note: future extensions may add support for projections for which `M > N`.
-These would require the creation of a generalized higher-dimension DnD object.
+These would require the creation of a generalized higher-dimension `dnd` object.

 #### Model Fitting